JustablockCode/just_a_mod/README.md

 Hi, I am justablock creator of Just A Mod.

-Just A Mod is a mod with many things like tools, dimensions and blocks.
+Just A Mod is a mod with many things like tools, dimensions and blocks!

-Help us translate mod: https://crowdin.com/project/just-a-mod

 Avaliable on modrinth: https://modrinth.com/mod/just-a-mod-by-justablock